Hohoo5758/ChatBox-Desktop-full-stack-free/README.md

 # ChatBox-Desktop-full-stack-free
-# Your Ultimate AI on the Desktop
+🚀Your Ultimate AI on the Desktop🚀

 ## Installation
 To install **Trading-View**, follow these steps: